yaustar/BCoTankGame/readme.md

 ### Improvements that could be made

 There's some shared behaviour in terms of movement between Tank and Bullet that could be refactored out.

 I'm not a big fan of how I'm handling the pooling for tanks and bullets but have gone too far with and short on time to change it.
 Feels very custom and has forced Tank and Bullet to be poolable items when they don't have to be.

 It works but is too highly coupled.
 Ideally, I would like the Tank/Bullet component to not know that they belong to a pool.

+Adding a second could be challenging and would require refactoring in a number of places.
+I would have to make use of the of the Smart Data multi* types and add the player index to GameObjects such as Bullets to identify who gets the score.

 ### Features were tested with the Command Terminal